 Now, begin to connect with your chosen few influencers (sincerely)!

-I recommend three levels of engagement, spanning a period of one to three months:
+I recommend three levels of engagement, spanning a period of 1 to 3 months:

 LEVEL 1 ENGAGEMENT